aheitzmann/some-docsite/_content/content-inventory.md

 ---
 layout: 'content-single'
 title: The Content Inventory
-description: How to submit content data to Knewton - The Content Inventory
+description: How to submit content data to Knewton with the content inventory
 keywords:
 order: 0

 hero:
     title: The Content Inventory
-    text: How to submit content data to Knewton - The Content Inventory
+    text: How to submit content data to Knewton with the Content Inventory
 ---

 [![Content-Inventory](/resources/images/content-inventory-1.png)](/resources/images/content-inventory-1.png)